Last Updated: March 2026

 Your JAMB UTME score alone does not determine your admission.
 Nigerian universities use an aggregate scoring system that combines your JAMB score, POST-UTME score, and O’Level grades into a single number.
-Understanding how to calculate your aggregate — and how to maximise it — is critical to securing admission.
+Understanding how to calculate JAMB aggregate score — and how to maximise it — is critical to securing admission.

 This guide explains aggregate calculation step by step, with real examples for major universities.